d-bl/MAE-gf/docs/marian.md

 ## Bias and Paris ground
 [![bias and paris][p-2111]][t-2111]
-As the pattern above, the pattern in Groundforge is turned one quarter.
+As the previous pattern, the pattern in Groundforge is turned one quarter.

 <p style="clear: both"></p>